karimarttila/kubernetes/simple-server/README.md

 ## Azure Table Storage Service

+The Simple Server Tables-storage version is a real stateless application that can be deployed to as many nodes as is needed (stores all application data in Azure Table storage database).

 The Simple Server Tables-storage version application needs to access the Tables in the Storage account.
 There are two basic ways how to do this:

 1. The Simple Server application needs the Table storage connection string or storage name and access key as secrets to be able to connect to the Azure Table storage.